todor-savov/visits/README.md

 Now, the API will automatically include data from MyNewSource.

+**NB!
+Each Source file can be integrated with external API endpoint via its getVisits() method (by implementing the required logic in its body).**

 ## Error Handling

 The API gracefully handles errors and returns meaningful responses in JSON/XML format: